Answers to frequently asked questions

 - Why can't my child take the placement test for the next school year already during our vacation in Dubai in our fall break ?
 This is because after the start of the school year, our teachers and the school administration are busy with the new admissions of the student who transfer to our school at the half-year.
 Also, it makes pedagogical sense to conduct the test closer to the actual start of school so that the student can still absorb the material from the current school year and the test provides a realistic result.

 - When and how do we get the test result?
 The evaluation of the test can take up to 5 working days.
 Please take this into account in your schedule and for the change of school.
 You will then receive an email from our office with a notification of the test result.
 You will then be contacted by our accounting department regarding your tuition bill.
-Please note that school attendance is only possible after full payment of the invoice.
+Please note that school attendance is only possible after the invoice has been paid in full.
 Please also take this into account in your time planning.
-If a need for support has been identified in the test or if a downgrade is necessary, this will be communicated and explained to you by the pedagogical staff.
-The remedial classes will then become mandatory and a prerequisite for school admission and will be subject to a fee.
+If a need for support has been identified in the test or a downgrade is necessary, this will be communicated and explained to you by the educational staff.
+The Remedial Teaching then becomes mandatory and a prerequisite for school admission and is subject to a fee.